ahadjidi/Waddup/README.md

 go to terminal, ctrl^c for mac, windows may be similar. check and let someone know if not. generally, use whatever you use to kill a process

-NOTES ABOUT THE ACTUAL FILES:
+NOTES ABOUT THE ACTUAL FILES FOR DEVELOPMENT:
 If you want to:

 	ADD ATTRIBUTES TO EVENT CLASS: